 Baby’s First Bath

-And even after 24 hours, it is not advised not to give the first bath of newborn baby with soap or anything other than just water.
+And even after 24 hours, it is not advised not to give the first bath of a newborn baby with soap or anything other than just water.
 It is good to go for a proper massage and bath only once the umbilical cord stump has fallen off.
-This helps in avoiding any infections to the baby.
+This helps in avoiding any infections in the baby.

 Benefits of Bathing